gear-foundation/gear-wiki/docs/developing-contracts/testing.md

     cargo test
     ```

-    The nightly compiler is required if your contract uses unstable Rust features, and the compiler will ask you to enable `nightly` if necessary.
+    The nightly compiler is required if your program uses unstable Rust features, and the compiler will ask you to enable `nightly` if necessary.

     ```bash
     cargo +nightly test